Gliding

 >Top, >Model

 In the vertical plane, the glide angle ($\phi$) results in a reduction of the lift force ($F_L$) by a factor equal to the cosine of the angle.
 On the other hand, it causes the resistance force ($F_W$) to contribute to lift with a factor equal to the sine of the angle.
-Both forces must counteract the weight generated by the mass of Object ($m$) and the gravitational Acceleration ($g$), so we have:
+Both forces must counteract the weight generated by the body mass ($m$) and the gravitational Acceleration ($g$), so we have:

 $ F_L \cos \phi + F_w \sin \phi = m g $